 [Singer] has testified before Congress numerous times, and is probably the most widely quoted skeptic on the ozone hole and global warming issues.
 Unfortunately, Dr. Singer cannot be considered an active scientist publishing in the peer-reviewed literature, or even an objective informed critic.
 Dr. Singer touts himself as having “published more than 200 peer-reviewed scientific papers over the course of his career”.
 However, Dr. Singer’s contributions to atmospheric science have been essentially zero since 1971.

-In other words, he is not a credible source who is opposed the overwhelming consensus that Human Influenced Climate Change is real and will have negative impacts for humanity.
+In other words, he is not a credible source who has opposed the overwhelming consensus that Human Influenced Climate Change is real and will have negative impacts on humanity.

-Editorially, the Post & Email reports favorably on the Trump Administration such as this: Trump Victimized by the Swamp Again and negatively toward Democratic policies such as this: To Implement Socialism Just Brainwash The Kids.
+Editorially, the Post & Email reports favorably on the former Trump Administration, such as this: Trump Victimized by the Swamp Again and negatively toward Democratic policies, such as this: To Implement Socialism Just Brainwash The Kids.

-Overall, we rate the Post & Email Questionable based on Far Right Biased story selection/editorials as well as the promotion of conspiracy theories regarding liberals, promotion of pseudoscience regarding climate change and use of poor sources or lack of hyperlinked sourcing.
-(8/23/2016) Updated (D. Van Zandt 10/06/2019)
+Overall, we rate the Post & Email as Questionable based on Far-Right Biased story selection/editorials as well as the promotion of conspiracy theories regarding liberals, promotion of pseudoscience regarding climate change, and use of poor sources or lack of hyperlinked sourcing.
+(8/23/2016) Updated (D. Van Zandt 01/17/2023)